 This is the easiest of the two ways.
 We can create an enum with cases development and production.
-Now we define a global variable of enum that tells the current environment.
+Now we define a global variable of an enum that tells the current environment.
 Then we need to use something like a switch to get the defined value of this variable and accordingly change the settings.
-The variable needs to be redefined every time we want to change to the environment and then build the app.
+The variable needs to be redefined every time we want to change the environment and then build the app.
 This makes the code full of switches or if-else and not a sustainable approach for large scale projects.

 Even though it’s easy, it has many drawbacks.

-- Each time we want to test it we need to uninstall every time you change the environment, as they can’t have two bundle ids.
+- Each time we want to test it we need to uninstall it every time you change the environment, as they can’t have two bundle ids.